They’re having my grandchild!

 This charming comic original sequel tells of Stanley Banks in the run up becoming a first time grandfather.

-Today’s review is Father’s Little Dividend was narrated by the grandfather to be himself, played by Spencer Tracy.
-The original film was nominated for Best Picture and Best Actor in a Lead Role for Tracy.
-It was remade with a cast including Steve Martin as George Banks (was Stanley), Diane Keaton as his wife and Kimberly Williams Paisley as his daughter.
+Father’s Little Dividend was narrated by the grandfather to be himself, played by Spencer Tracy.
+Father of the Bride was nominated for Best Picture and Best Actor in a Lead Role for Tracy.
+Both were remade decades later with a cast including Steve Martin as George Banks (was Stanley), Diane Keaton as his wife and Kimberly Williams Paisley as his daughter.

-Father’s Little Dividend is like International Velvet (1978), in that it can also be seen as a stand alone movie.
+Father’s Little Dividend is like International Velvet (1978), in that it can also be seen as a stand-alone movie.
 The writers won a writer’s award.
 Director Vincente Minnelli was nominated for a Directors Guild of America Outstanding Directorial Achievement in Motion Pictures award for the film.
 Vincente Minnelli directed both movies, and directed Father’s Little Dividend in 22 days, while he waited for his An American in Paris (1951) sets to be built.
 The writers also won a writer’s award.

 Banks tells us of his optimism as everything is going well for him and his family.
 He meets his family at home and after he surprises his wife with a passionate kiss, she tells him they are visiting his daughter.
-On there he shares his happiness with his wife, saying they should take a holiday.
+Then he shares his happiness with his wife, saying they should take a holiday.
 On their arrival, they reunite with the Dunstans and believing the champagne is to celebrate a new work contract Banks is shocked when Kay announces her pregnancy.

 While the others are happy for her, Banks is almost shell-shocked – he feels he is too young to be a grandfather – and upset for the couple – and their flat is too small and Kay is just a child herself.
-Ellie in contrast, is overjoyed and ecstatically wakes their sons, phones her friends and organises a baby shower.
+Ellie in contrast is overjoyed and ecstatically wakes their sons, phones her friends and organises a baby shower.
 She even suggests the newlyweds move in with their family, and makes plans on how to rearrange their home to accommodate them and the baby.

-However the in-laws at their next meeting have beaten them to it, and have even consulted their architect with the blueprints to prove it.
+However, the in-laws at their next meeting have beaten them to it, and have even consulted their architect with the blueprints to prove it.
 Banks is upset for his wife at this time, but Kay turns them down.
-The newlyweds have now bought a house, and Ellie throws her energies into creating a home for her grandchild, but is upset that the Dunstans will organise the nursery with all the mod cons.
-Ironically decorating the room with characters from The Wizard of Oz (1939) which starred Burke as the Good Witch, and a nice wee in joke for her and Minnelli’s then wife Judy Garland.
-The two sets of in-laws then have a heated discussion on baby matters at length with conflicting views of what is good or bad advice for Kay’s pregnancy.
-Kay becomes upset by this, and during a further argument over a suitable names, she runs from the room.
-Afterwards she asks for her father, and they have a touching scene where he supports his daughter.
-However, two months later, he gets a phone call in the wee small hours asking if Kay is there.
-It’s Buckley, who tells Banks he and Kay have had a fight and she’s left him…
+The newlyweds have now bought a house, and Ellie throws her energies into creating a home for her grandchild but is upset that the Dunstans will organise the nursery with all the mod cons.

 In watching the remake of Father of the Bride, my father was impressed they kept these touches in from the originals.
-It was also nice that the casting was the same in both movies which added to the characters development, and something sadly lost in many sequels.
+It was also nice that the casting was the same in both movies which added to the character’s development, and something sadly lost in many sequels.
 It was lovely to have a film from a father’s viewpoint of proceedings, and his feelings towards being a grandparent.
 The highlights included a nice, wee and amusing montage of his fellow grandparents.

 The scenes between Taylor and Tracy need special mention.
 They were well written and performed sweetly by her and tenderly by him.
 The actors made these scenes so delightful, that you could almost feel the bond between the characters and their relationship.
-Tracy played his character convincingly, and you felt part of the movie, easily feeling each part of his transformation of shell-shocked to proud grandfather.
+Tracy played his character convincingly, and you felt part of the movie, easily feeling each part of his transformation from shell-shocked to proud grandfather.